 Remote meetings are a lot easier to get right than many people realise.
 People use remote meetings because of their convenience, but by taking a different approach remote meetings can actually overtake physical meetings in their effectiveness.

 The modern borderless workplace is expected to support opportunities for collaboration across timezones and locations.
-But often we see teams unskilled or not ill-equipped to adapt to this new digital landscape, especially when it comes to holding meetings and collaborating.
+But often we see teams unskilled or ill-equipped to adapt to this new digital landscape, especially when it comes to holding meetings and collaborating.
 This in turn becomes a point of frustration and inefficiency within the organization.

 It’s time we start embracing the full capabilities of the digital tools available to better achieve our meeting objectives.
 We need to stop seeing remote meetings as a pale reflection of the real thing and start seeing their potential to rectify what has become a source of inefficiency and frustration in many organisations.

 Not everything has to change at once.
 There are many good practices we can take from physical meetings to ensure we get the best out of remote meetings.

 Adopting some of the practices below will help you to improve immediately, and hopefully set you on a path to creating meetings which drive your organization forward.

 Here are six key attributes to making your remote meetings more effective: